(Back to Maine Haunted Index)

 Plates have spun by themselves on tables.

-Not much has been reported on-line, but apparently the staff has had encounters with Sadie, the guest with high standards, and former employees/supervisors who are now retired and in spirit form.
+Not much has been reported on-line, but apparently the staff have had encounters with Sadie, the guest with high standards, and former employees/supervisors who are now retired and in spirit form.

 Coffin Aiello Paranormal Society (C.A.P.S.): At The Nonantum Resort, an audio recorder caught the sounds of telephones ringing in guest rooms, despite the system being shut down for the winter.